A wise sage once said:

 And these places in Virginia definitely treat her right.

-So listen up Alexandria (the most expensive place in Virginia) as we explain how we created this ranking.
+So listen up Blacksburg (the most expensive place in Virginia) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Virginia and the cheapest places in the country: